JFrog CLI Control Manager

 • Network Connectivity: confirms reachability to GitHub API and JFrog releases infra

-• Performance & Security: includes performance checks and basic security checks (file permissions, suspicious file detection)
+• Performance and security: includes performance checks and basic security checks (file permissions, suspicious file detection)

-• Advanced Output/Fixes: --fix auto-resolves common issues; supports JSON output for CI/CD
+• Advanced output and fixes: --fix auto-resolves common issues, and supports JSON output for CI/CD

 Performance Optimization